ktusznio/ruby-style-guide/README.md

     end
     ```

-* Align the parameters of a method call if they span more than one line.
+* Indent parameters on newlines if they are too long to fit on one line.

     ```Ruby
-    # starting point (line is too long)
+    # Bad (too long)
     def send_mail(source)
       Mailer.deliver(to: 'bob@example.com', from: 'us@example.com', subject: 'Important message', body: source.text)
     end

+    # Bad (doesn't separate each parameter in a method call with lots of parameters)
+    def send_mail(source)
+      Mailer.deliver(to: 'bob@example.com', from: 'us@example.com',
+        subject: 'Important message', body: source.text)
+    end

-    # bad (normal indent)
+    # Good
     def send_mail(source)
       Mailer.deliver(
         to: 'bob@example.com',